skornous/bored/README.md

 How to contribute or modify
 ---
+- Fork the repository
 - Download and install [node.js](https://nodejs.org/)
-- install all the dev dependencies `npm install`
+- Install all the dev dependencies :  `npm install`

 You are now ready to go !

 TODO